CavernCrawlers/CavernCrawlers.github.io/Warrior-Rogue.md

 - **Armor Training**: Light and Medium Armor, Buckler and Shield
 - **Weapon Training**: Any 4 groups

+## Equipment
+- a Rogue's Pack, a Warrior's Pack or an Explorer's Pack
+- 4d6sp

 ## Class Abilities
 ### Fortune's Favor
 You have greater luck than other characters.
 Your Base and Max **Fortune Points** are each increased by 1.